BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
-I recall really not enjoying this book.
+I distinctly recall really not enjoying this book.
 I actually think I listened to a bootlegged audiobook version while I played Minecraft to distract myself from the plot.
 Wait...what was the plot?
-I can't really remember, but I do remember it dealt with immigration and swapped between an immigrant and a suburban dad who may or may not have had a dog.
+I can't really remember, but I do remember it dealt with immigration and the narrative swapped between an immigrant and a suburban dad who may or may not have had a dog.
     </td>
   </tr>
 </tbody>